 Revocable Living Trust

-To the extent they are drafted well, thorough and practically designed, are often relatively straightforward to administer, both during the life of the settlor(s) – the person(s) who established the Trust – and following the death of the settlor(s).
+To the extent they are well drafted, practically designed, and thorough, Revocable Living Trusts are relatively straightforward to administer, both during the life of the settlor(s) – the person(s) who established the Trust – and following the death of the settlor(s).
 If the Trust was executed and funded properly, it has the important advantage of allowing it to be administered privately, without requiring an expensive and inconvenient court Probate proceeding.
 Nevertheless, the Trustee (i.e. manager) of the Trust has many general and specific rights and obligations that few laypeople know or understand.
 The obligations (among the central one – that the trustee act neutrally and in the best interest of the Trust beneficiaries) are many, and include a host of legal requirements that must be followed, notifications to be given, and forms to be prepared and filed.
 As such, it is usually both short-sighted and dangerous for a Trustee to attempt to administer a Trust without hiring an attorney experienced in handling Trust Administration to assist him or her.

 “Summary” Estate Administration